 The letter stated that Lt.
 Wood went from his own lines to the assistance of a man wounded in the forward trench of the 10th Manchesters, which was under construction.
 He reached it in safety, though the approach was swept by machine gun fire, but was shot in the leg immediately after he got out the wounded man.
 He succeeded in rolling back into the trench, where he in his turn was rescued from drowning in the liquid mud by Private Burke and Private Smith.
 He was subsequently brought away by these two men, and carried to hospital.

 Lt.
-Wood was by this time recuperating at home and was interviewed for the Ashton Reporter article and stated:
+Wood, who was by this time recuperating at home, was interviewed by the Ashton Reporter, and stated:

 “When I was wounded our surgeon saw that both the ankle bones were broken, and it looked almost impossible for it to heel.
 He said there was no hope, and on the hospital ship that took me away from the Peninsula they asked me if they might take the leg off.
 I said I would wait until we got to hospital at Malta to see what they said there.
 At Malta I was placed under a surgeon who, before being attached to the forces, was the head surgeon in St. Thomas’ Hospital, London.
 I went under two operations, and after the second it was thought there was no hope of saving my foot.
 I lay on my back absolutely numb for three months.
 My foot was saved, and I am recovering very well from the injury.”